Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Direction-dependent gain-calibration outside the main beam lobe

 \subsection{Direction-dependent gain-calibration with non-smooth beams}

 When the beam is rapidly varying as a function of frequency, however, the assumptions underlying \Cref{eq:DDcal_optimizationproblem} break down.
-The most obvious issue is that there may be modelling errors between the true beam and the beam model $\mathmat{A}_{p,l,d}$ on scales smaller than a solution interval in frequency and time.
-In this case, the single $2\times2$ Jones matrix $\mathmat{J}_{p,k}$ computed per interval and direction cannot describe the small-scale beam modelling errors accurately.
+To explain this, we define the `true beam', i.e. the station's effective beam with in situ effects (in the case of our simulations, these consist of switched-off antenna elements), and the `model beam' or `calibration beam', which is the expected beam model $\mathmat{A}_{p,l,d}$ (without missing elements).
+The most obvious issue is that there may be modelling errors between the true beam and the beam model on scales smaller than a solution interval in frequency and time.
+In this case, the single $2\times2$ Jones matrix $\mathmat{J}_{p,k}$ computed per solution interval and direction cannot describe the small-scale beam modelling errors accurately.
 However, deviations from the beam model within the station typically lead to the primary beam being smoother than the ideal model beam.
 This is because beam shape variations, and amplitude and phase deviations between elements in a phased station break the station symmetry.
 Therefore, they tend to blur sharp features in the beam, but also tend to lead to a less sharp fall-off of the amplitude of the far sidelobes, as we illustrate in \Cref{subsec:sims_brokenelements,subsec:results_gains}.
-As long as a sufficiently small calibration interval is chosen, the errors introduced by these intra-interval modelling errors are expected to be small, because the beam modelling errors do not lead to more rapidly varying errors than are present in the model beam.
+As long as a sufficiently small solution interval is chosen, the errors introduced by these intra-interval modelling errors are expected to be small, because the beam modelling errors do not lead to more rapidly varying errors than are present in the model beam.